Ford EcoBoost engine: 1.0 L Fox

 Ford produces a 1.0 L turbocharged in-line three-cylinder engine for the EcoBoost family developed at Ford's Dunton Technical Centre in the UK.
 Production started in April 2012.
-The 1.0 is built initially in two versions: 74 kW and 88 to 92 kW.
+The 1.0 was built initially in two versions: 74 kW and 88 to 92 kW.

 Both versions deliver a maximum of 170 Nm from 1,400 to 4,500 rpm, whereas higher performing versions can provide up to 200 Nm on overboost for 30 seconds, which makes for a broad torque curve when compared to a naturally aspirated gasoline engine.
 A 140 PS version has also been released in the Fiesta Red Edition and Black Edition (some markets), as well as the Focus ST-Line, with 155 lb.ft of torque.
 The engine block is cast iron, which offers, in addition to the required strength, up to 50% faster warm-up than aluminum, at the expense of additional weight.

 To quell the natural vibrations of a three-cylinder design, unspecified efforts have been made in the flywheel design to ensure satisfactorily smooth running without the use of energy sapping balance shafts.
-The 1.0L EcoBoost GTDI engine uses an oil-bathed timing belt.
+The 1.0L EcoBoost GTDI engine uses an oil-bathed timing belt, commonly known as a "wet belt".